 This year has seen Hope become more and more involved in re-homing and rescuing animals and it is not something we are equipped to do.
 We do not have the facilities for fostering animals in need; what we can do is, offer advice and point you in the direction of those that can help you.
 Other Animal Rescue Associations use our website to advertise and raise awareness of the animals that they have in their care, looking for forever homes.

-This year we have been able to support the following associations by way of donations, this is because of the tireless work Hope’s team of volunteers and, of course, the kind generosity of the general public who support Hope’s fundraising events.
+In May 2014 we were able to support the following associations by way of donations, this is because of the tireless work Hope’s team of volunteers and, of course, the kind generosity of the general public who support Hope’s fundraising events.

 Hope also supports several independent cat sterilisation programmes.